eilyat/principalai/src/content/publications/Business Development Capacity Assessment for Dunedin City.md

 ---
-title: " Business Development Capacity Assessment for Dunedin City"
+title: "Business Development Capacity Assessment for Dunedin City"
 type: Publication
 tagline: An assessment of demand, supply and sufficiency of business land in Dunedin
 description: An assessment of demand, supply and sufficiency of business land in Dunedin